-The 3 bucket investment strategy is a very simple and straight forward approach to investing one’s savings.
+The three bucket investment strategy is a very simple and straightforward approach to investing one’s savings.

-It takes into account the different investment needs of an individual at different stages of life for diverse financial goals.
+It takes into account the different investment needs of an individual at the various stages of life for diverse financial goals.

-As the name and picture above suggests does it involves 3 buckets?
+As the name and picture above suggest does it involves three buckets?

-No not all, it is the classification of your savings into 3 different sections, called as buckets for easier understanding.
+No not all, it is the classification of your savings into three different sections, called as buckets for easier understanding.

 I would recommend an emergency savings of 3 months salary if you are single or a working couple without children.

-If you have a family with children, I would recommended 4-6 months of salary(s) as emergency savings.
+If you have a family with children, I would recommend 4-6 months of salary(s) as emergency savings.